chadepl/paper-inclusion-depth/backend/README.md

 For instance, we can build a GUI to explore a particular method, another to compare several methods and another to perform a user study.

+The backend is structured as a set of libraries that we make accessible through an Flask-based API.
+The API manages all communication issues, further decoupling the development of the libraries.